ioccc-src/winner/faq.md

 <div id="permission">
 <div id="ioccc_copyright">
-### Q 10.1: Mat I use IOCCC content in an article, book, newsletter, or instructional material?
+### Q 10.1: May I use IOCCC content in an article, book, newsletter, or instructional material?
 </div>
 </div>